Artist Members

 Mae Maimone

 Mae Maimone is the designer of a line of “Poppins Bags,” handmade quilted bags that are great for overnight or weekend getaways, knitting and craft projects, or whatever suits your fancy.
-Mae creates three different sizes and includes several pockets that can hold a tablet, phone, sunglasses, books, and pack with clothes and stuff!
+Mae creates three different sizes, including several pockets that can hold a tablet, phone, sunglasses, and books and pack with clothes and stuff!
 All are one of a kind; an equestrian line is also available, among others.
 Email her to purchase an original Mae “Poppins Bag.”

 Mako Kumano O’Donnell